Ben 10: Destroy All Aliens: Plot

 Inside, Ben and the Mechamorph continue to battle before being attacked by a swarm of Lepidopterrans and Gwen and Tetrax are ambushed by Vulpimancers.
 The four catch up with each other and they realize that the To'kustar is inside with them just as he resurfaces.
 The Mechamorph reveals himself as Azmuth's father, who attacks the To'kustar to avenge the death of his son, while Gwen explains to Ben how she caused the Omnitrix's malfunction and returns them all to Earth.

 Azmuth's father pursues and fights the To'kustar, but the Omnitrix malfunctions again and transforms Ben's parents into a Vulpimancer and Pyronite, causing Gwen to realize that Azmuth had been transformed into the To'kustar they are fighting.
-Leaving Max and Tetrax to fight his mutated parents, Ben and Gwen follow Azmuth and his father to the city where Ben transforms into Way Big to battle Azmuth and hold off his father while he and Gwen try and reverse his transformation.
+Leaving Max and Tetrax to fight his parents, Ben and Gwen follow Azmuth and his father to the city, where Ben transforms into Way Big to battle Azmuth and hold off his father while he and Gwen try and reverse his transformation.
 Ben and Gwen finally convince Azmuth's father that his son is the To'kustar, and the three help Azmuth regain control of himself.

 Now regaining his senses, Azmuth uses his father's Mechamorph abilities to fix the Omnitrix and subsequently allow it to return himself to normal.
 Azmuth reprimands Ben and Gwen for their errors and reveals that his father is actually a Galvan like him, wearing a Mechamorph-like armor that amplifies any anger of the user explaining his behavior.
 Hearing Azmuth explaining of how the Omnitrix was so filled with mana, Gwen wonders just what he is referring to, with Azmuth telling her that she will find out eventually.
 Returning to Ben's house, Azmuth restores Ben's parents to normal and repairs the Rustbucket, previously destroyed in the battle, before leaving to reconcile with his own father.

-Ben's parents later tell him to enjoy his fishing trip with Max and Gwen, but Ben declines, having learned to be more responsible, and stays home to finish his history report.
+Ben's parents later tell him to enjoy his fishing trip with Max and Gwen, but Ben declines now that he has having learned to be more responsible and decides to stay home to finish his history report.
 Subsequently, he, Gwen, and Max embark on another road trip where they encounter Doctor Animo and the three prepare for another exciting battle.